biocompute-objects/bco-rag/docs/parameter_search.md

     git_data: Optional[list[GitDataFileConfig]]
 ```

-The `SearchSpace` type has a corresponding initialization function to help with creating your search space.
+The `SearchSpace` type has a corresponding initialization function to help with creating a search space.
 The `init_search_space` function is defined as such:

 ```python
 def init_search_space(